tmpfs/async-validate/README.md

     foo: 'bar',
     validator: function(cb) {
       console.log(this.foo);
-      // if has error condition call this.raise() cb(this.errors);
+      // if this.value has error condition call this.raise()
+      cb(this.errors);
     }
   }